MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 Additionally, two tenant-level HRD options exist, not shown above:

 - **AlternateIdLogin** is optional.
-If enabled, this [allows users to sign in with their email addresses instead of their UPN](~/identity/authentication/howto-authentication-use-email-signin.md) at the Microsoft Entra sign-in page.
+If enabled, **AlternateLoginID** [allows users to sign in with their email addresses instead of their UPN](~/identity/authentication/howto-authentication-use-email-signin.md) at the Microsoft Entra sign-in page.
 Alternate IDs rely on the user not being auto-accelerated to a federated IDP.

 - **DomainHintPolicy** is an optional complex object that [*prevents* domain hints from auto-accelerating users to federated domains](prevent-domain-hints-with-home-realm-discovery.md).
 This tenant-wide setting is used to ensure that applications that send domain hints don't prevent users from signing in with cloud-managed credentials.